mario-deluna/php-glfw/docs/user-guide/vector-graphics/creating_a_vgcontext.md

-# Getting started
+# Getting Started

-Before we get to drawing anything, just like with normal OpenGL we need to open a window and create a context in which we can actually draw in.
+Before we can start drawing anything, we need to create a window and create a context in which we can draw.

 Please see [Creating a Window](./window-creation.md) for more information on how to create a window and a context.